IsmaelHA/OptimizationTrader/README.md

-# SentientTrader
+# OptimizationTrader

-> **SentientTrader** is an AI-driven trading framework that evolves from simple technical strategies to advanced deep learning and reinforcement learning models for research and educational purposes.
+> **OptimizationTrader** is an AI-driven trading framework that evolves from simple technical strategies to advanced deep learning and reinforcement learning models for research and educational purposes.

+## Disclaimer

+This project is for **educational and research purposes only**.
+Trading involves substantial risk of loss.
+Do not use the code for live trading without thorough testing and understanding of risks.
+The author is **not responsible for any financial losses**.

 ---